nickioann/SideFetch/README.md

 A simple repository of non-distro logos created exclusively by me for [fastfetch-cli](https://github.com/fastfetch-cli/fastfetch).

-Undecided logos to or not to be added:
+Undecided logos to add or not:

- -wireguared
+   - wireguard

- -mario mushroom
+   - mario mushroom